New Zealand Certificate in Marine Engineering Class 6 (Level 4)

 You will learn the skills and knowledge required to operate and maintain engine room and auxiliary equipment to entry-level Marine Engineer Class 6 (MEC 6) standards under the Maritime New Zealand (MNZ) Seafarer Certification and Operational Limits Framework.

+It will prepare you for work on ships operating in New Zealand and foreign waters.
 You will also get skills in how to work safely onboard and what to do in an emergency.

-|International Fees||NZD $16,200 (approx.)|
+|International fees||NZD $16,200 (approx.)|

 |Māori and Pasifika Trades Training Scholarship (fees-free*)||Not available|

-Information is correct as at October 2019.
+Information is correct as at February 2021.
 Programme fees are based on a full-time student and may vary depending on your final selection of courses that make up your programme.
-To provide you with an indication of costs, the approximate fees quoted in this publication are based on the indicative 2020 fee structure.
-The indicative programme fees for 2020 do not include the Compulsory Student Services Fee (CSSF).
-The CSSF is an additional levy to your 2020 programme or course fees.
+To provide you with an indication of costs, the approximate fees quoted in this publication are based on the indicative 2021 fee structure.
+The indicative programme fees for 2021 do not include the Compulsory Student Services Fee (CSSF).
+The CSSF is an additional levy to your 2021 programme or course fees.
 Further information about the CSSF can be found here www.manukau.ac.nz/cssf.
-Programmes stated as eligible for free study in 2020 are based on the 2019 fee structure and subject to funding confirmation for 2020.
+Programmes stated as eligible for free study in 2021 are based on the 2020 fee structure and subject to funding confirmation for 2021.
 All fees are in New Zealand Dollars.
 You will be advised of the current fees at the time of enrolment.
 All courses and programmes will proceed subject to numbers and academic approval.
-Manukau Institute of Technology is accredited under the provisions of the Education Act 1989.
+Manukau Institute of Technology Limited is accredited under the provisions of the Education Act 1989.
 International students must study in class and will not be able to enrol for online study options.